Skip to main content

 HITL waitpoints

-A routine that includes a wait step of kind: approval parks the run goroutine on a DB-backed waitpoint.
+A routine that includes a wait step of kind: approval parks the run on a DB-backed waitpoint — without holding a goroutine or an execution slot.
+The triggering crewship routine run returns immediately with status: WAITING and the token (see the wait step).
 Operators decide via three paths:

 # CLI